ppantiru/twitter-cve2db/README.md

 # twitter-cve2db
-System composed of a mongodb replica set and a worker that keeps the db up to date with the CVE feed.
+A system composed of a mongodb replica set and a worker that keeps the db up to date with the CVE feed.

 Architecture
 ![cve2db-architecture](https://user-images.githubusercontent.com/8590004/184642927-dc604479-7131-45ac-a12a-287cc6b94aa8.jpg)